Here are the most Frequently Asked Questions (FAQs) about SET.

 At this ceremony, students receive a medal honoring their outstanding academic achievements.
 Students who are invited to the Grand Ceremony but are unable to attend will be listed in the program and will receive their medal by mail after the ceremony is held.

-The 2016 Grand Ceremony will be held in October 2016 at the Johns Hopkins University in Baltimore, Md.
+The 2017 Grand Ceremony will be held October 15, 2017 at the Johns Hopkins University in Baltimore, Maryland.

 Watch video of Medal Day.